populationgenomics/talos/design_docs/PanelApp_interaction.md

 for the Mendeliome panel (gene ENSG, symbol, and Mode of Inheritance).
 This is saved as a dictionary indexed on GRCh38/Ensembl 90 ENSG.

+## Incidentalome Flag

+If the `--cpg_incidentalome` flag is used, the Mendeliome data is supplemented with Incidentalome genes, currently restricted to those flagged as being 'cardiac' in PanelApp.
+This Mendeliome + Incidentalome data becomes the 'default' gene list applied to all participants.

 ## Additional Panels

 If additional gene panel IDs are requested, the following steps are followed: